Skip to main content

 The process for submitting fingerprints differs for broker-dealers and funding portals.
 Funding portals should review the EFP Quick Reference Guide for Funding Portals for their fingerprint submission process.

-Investment Adviser Firms: FINRA does not process fingerprint submissions for investment adviser (IA) firms.
-An IA-only firm must submit fingerprints directly to those states that require a fingerprint check for an RA registration.
-Contact the applicable state to verify state fingerprint requirements.
+Investment Adviser Firms: FINRA does not process fingerprints for investment adviser (IA) firms.
+An IA-only firm must submit fingerprints directly to those states that require fingerprints for an RA registration.
+Contact the applicable state to verify state requirements.
 Fingerprint submissions received from an IA-only firm will not be processed or returned to the firm.

 When to Submit Fingerprints

-Broker-dealers and transfer agents are responsible for complying with the Securities Exchange Act (SEA) of 1934, as amended, and SEC rules promulgated thereunder, as well as FBI requirements.
-Visit the FBI website for its fingerprinting policies and requirements, including the FBI Privacy Act statement.
-Section 17f-2 of the SEA requires that a firm submit fingerprints for individuals who perform certain roles within a firm.
-When a firm submits a Form U4 for an individual requesting registration with a fingerprint-participating SRO, the firm has 30 days from the filing date to submit fingerprints for the individual.
+Section 17(f)(2) of the Securities Exchange Act of 1934, (15 USC 78q(f)(2)), and Exchange Rule 17f-2 thereunder, as amended, requires that a firm submit fingerprints for individuals who perform certain roles within a firm.
+For broker-dealers, when a firm submits a Form U4 for an individual requesting registration with a fingerprint-participating SRO, the firm has 30 days from the filing date to submit fingerprints for the individual.

 If the firm does not submit the fingerprints within the 30-day timeframe, the individual's registration status will be set to "Inactive Prints” (INACTIVE_PRINTS).
 Business activities requiring a securities registration must be suspended while an individual’s registration is inactive.
 Individuals who remain “Inactive Prints” for two years will have their registrations terminated with the status “Terminated No U5” (T_NOU5).